fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

     - Whether to allow users to create resources on the base domain.
 If set to `false`, users will only be able to create resources on subdomains.

 ## Example Configuration File

+This is just an example and is not meant to be used as is.
+It is not complete.
+You should customize the configuration to your needs.

 ```yaml
 app: